tomoleary/tomoleary.github.io/_pages/index.md

 <!-- <br> -->
 <span style="color:red">**Research Highlight:**</span>
-*See <a href="https://www.llnl.gov/news/llnl-led-team-uses-machine-learning-derive-black-hole-motion-gravitational-waves">this press release</a> about my recent work on machine learning and back holes!*
+*See <a href="https://www.llnl.gov/news/llnl-led-team-uses-machine-learning-derive-black-hole-motion-gravitational-waves">this press release</a> about my recent work on machine learning and black holes!*

 <!-- <br> -->
 <!-- <br> -->